wpeventmanager/wp-event-manager/readme.txt

 Fixed - Event Type And Event Category Issue On Event Calendar.
 Fixed - Improve Compatibility With The Event Calendar.
-Fixed - Displaying Event Tickets In Order Based On Priority.
 Fixed - The Default Sidebar Section Of The Event Calendar.
 Tweak - Event Listing Compatibility With Event Calendar.